Pretty Girls Like Trap Music

 Pretty Girls Like Trap Music (stylized as Pretty Girls 👍🏿 TRΛP MUSIC) is the fourth studio album by American rapper 2 Chainz.
-It was released on June 16, 2017 through The Real U and Def Jam Recordings, as the follow-up to ColleGrove, his 2016 collaborative effort with Lil Wayne.
+It was released on June 16, 2017, through The Real University and Def Jam Recordings, as the follow-up to ColleGrove, his 2016 collaborative effort with Lil Wayne.
 The production on the album was handled by FKi, Honorable C.N.O.T.E., Mike Dean, Mike Will Made It, and Murda Beatz, among others.
 The album also features guest appearances from several urban artists; Gucci Mane, Quavo, Travis Scott, Nicki Minaj, Swae Lee, Drake, Ty Dolla Sign, Trey Songz, Jhené Aiko, Pharrell, and Monica.

 Pretty Girls Like Trap Music was supported by three singles: "Good Drank", "It's a Vibe", and "4 AM".
 The album was also supported by a nationwide concert tour, as well as several pop-up shops in the US.
 2 Chainz alluded to the album showing "growth and maturation".
 He stated the content would maintain its edginess while also elevating trap music to a point where everyone can appreciate it.
 The album received widespread acclaim, with most critics citing the album as his best album yet.
 It debuted at number two on the US Billboard 200, earning 106,000 album-equivalent units in its first week.